Skip to main content

 Sun Princess Balcony Cabin

-Instead of waiting for a cruise line to bequeath an upgrade upon you, seek one out from the start.
+Instead of waiting for a cruise line to bestow an upgrade upon you, seek one out from the start.
 Cruise lines are constantly running sales, and sometimes these offers include a free upgrade promotion.
-The cruise line will offer inside and ocean view or ocean view and balcony cabins for the same price, so you can book an upper-category room for the cost of a lower-category one.
+For example, the cruise line might offer inside and ocean view or ocean view and balcony cabins for the same price, so you can book an upper-category room for the cost of a lower-category one.

 Cruise lines also deem certain rooms within a larger category as "better."
 For example, a balcony cabin on a higher floor might be seen as more desirable and priced higher than a lower-deck balcony room.
 Some sales feature same-category upgrades where you can book any room of the same type (inside, outside, balcony) for the same price, letting you get the best available for less.

-With these deals, make sure that prices aren’t inflated immediately prior to the sale.
-You don't want to rave about your bargin just to find out it wasn't as great as you thought.
+With these deals, make sure that prices aren’t inflated immediately before the sale.
+You don't want to rave about your bargain just to find out it wasn't as great as you thought.

 Read more: Inside cabin vs. oceanview on a cruise ship